-Professor of Economics, ARC Future Fellow, Monash University SODI Co-founder
+Professor of Economics, Monash University Co-founder, SODI

-As an applied experimental economist I combine different methodologies to investigate their applications in public and private organizations.
-Much of my research is related to diversity: I have investigated salary negotiations, quotas, selection into variable payment schemes, and discrimination.
-Because I am passionate about diversity, I do not shy away to scrutinize well-intended diversity practices.
-My studies have been featured in media outlets such as Time, The Wall Street Journal, and Nature magazine.
+As an applied experimental economist, I combine different methodologies to investigate their applications in organizations.
+Much of my research is related to diversity and inclusion: I have investigated salary negotiations, quotas, selection into variable payment schemes, affirmative action statements and discrimination.
+My studies have been featured in media outlets such as Time, The Wall Street Journal, and Huffington Post and are published in journals such as the Review of Economic Studies, Management Science and the Economic Journal.

-Gender differences in salary negotiations can be removed if it is made explicit that salaries are negotiable.
+Gender differences in salary negotiations can be removed if it is made explicit that salaries are negotiable (Leibbrandt & List, 2014)

 Gender quotas can lead to sabotage.
-In particular, we find that women's performance is underreported by other women in competitive workplaces.
+In particular, we find that women's performance is underreported by other women in competitive workplaces (Leibbrandt et al., 2017).

 Equal Opportunity Employment (EEO) statements in job advertisements can discourage racial minorities to apply for a job.
-And especially educated racial minorities in white cities.
+The negative impact is especially pronounced for educated racial minorities in cities with white majority populations (Leibbrandt and List, 2019).